 Slow Cooker Chicken Stew

-A few years ago, the General Mills Company asked me to create an entree that would be great to serve with buttermilk biscuits.
+A few years ago, the General Mills Company asked me to create an entree recipe for them that would be good served with buttermilk biscuits.
 I knew immediately that it should be a stew.
 Definitely a chicken stew.
-I just can’t think of anything more welcome during the fall season than warm biscuits and stew.
+I just can’t think of anything more welcome during cool weather than warm, buttered biscuits and stew.

 I also wanted the recipe to be really easy to put together and one that the whole family would enjoy.
 So that’s how this Slow Cooker Chicken Stew came to be.